joshbrew/graphscript/docs/Graph.md

     looper?: OperatorType, //if it outputs something not undefined it will trigger parent/child operators

-    oncreate?:(self:GraphNode)=>void //do something after initializing the node, if loaded in a graph it only runs after setTree
+    oncreate?:(self:GraphNode|any,...args:any[])=>void, //do something after _initializing the node, if loaded in a graph it only runs after setTree

-    ondelete?:(self:GraphNode|any)=>void, //do something after deleting the node
+    ondelete?:(self:GraphNode|any,...args:any[])=>void, //do something after deleting the node

-    DEBUGNODE?:boolean // print a console.time and the result for a node by tag, run DEBUGNODES on a GraphNode or Graph to toggle debug on all attached nodes.
+    DEBUGNODE?:boolean, // print a console.time and the result for a node by tag, run DEBUGNODES on a GraphNode or Graph to toggle debug on all attached nodes.

+    [key:string]:any //add whatever variables and utilities, if reactive is true or a callback, you can subscribe to updates whenever these properties change

-    [key:string]:any //add whatever variables and utilities }; //can specify properties of the element which can be subscribed to for changes.
+}; //can specify properties of the element which can be subscribed to for changes.

 type Tree = {
     [key:string]: //the key becomes the node tag on the graph